akhilgite/akhilgite/README.md

 # Hi there 👋

-Hi there, I am a Senior Xamarin Developer with 9 years of experience in developing high-quality, cross-platform mobile applications using Xamarin SDK and C# programming language.
+Hi there, I am a Xamarin Developer with 9 years of experience in developing high-quality, cross-platform mobile applications using Xamarin SDK and C# programming language.

 I have a passion for mobile application development and love creating innovative solutions that meet the needs of clients and end-users.
 I have a strong proficiency in C# programming language and a proven track record of developing high-quality mobile applications using Xamarin SDK.